pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

 ## Cluster Startup Walkthrough

-Yes, that was a _ton_ of variable conversation.
-This is done to for flexibility to accommodate various infrastructure constraints.
-For example, in some environments you cannot use the same port for each instance, so we must accommodate incrementing ports.
+This in-depth variable conversation offers the flexibility to accommodate various infrastructure constraints.
+For example, in some environments, you can't use the same port for each instance, so we must accommodate incrementing ports.

-Next, it's helpful to know what happens when a cluster starts, to understand why the initial creation of a cluster must be very prescriptive.
+To understand why the initial creation of a cluster requires a prescriptive approach, it's helpful to know what happens when a cluster starts.

-1. The first pod must start on it's own and become healthy.
+1. The first pod must start on its own and become healthy.
 This is critical to prevent replication islands.
-The very first time the very first pod starts, we call it "GENESIS".
-All other pods are dependent on this `SEED_POD` in the `SEED_CLUSTER` starting correctly on it's own.
-The entire purpose of defining `SEED_POD` and `SEED_CLUSTER` variables is avoid multiple genesis scenarios.
+The first time the first pod starts, we call it "GENESIS".
+All other pods are dependent on this `SEED_POD` in the `SEED_CLUSTER` starting correctly on its own.
+The entire purpose of defining `SEED_POD` and `SEED_CLUSTER` variables is to avoid multiple genesis scenarios.

-> Since we are deploying a statefulset, you can deploy the entire first cluster at once.
-Statefulsets create one pod in the number of replicas at a time.
+> Because we're deploying a `statefulset`, you can deploy the entire first cluster at once.
+A `statefulset` creates one pod in the number of replicas at a time.

-1. once the first pod is healthy, it begins dns querying combinations of hostnames at their LDAPS port to find another Directory instance.
+1. When the first pod is healthy, it begins DNS querying combinations of hostnames at their LDAPS port to find another Directory instance.

-In our first cluster, this would be the hostname of pingdirectory-1. but it could also be pingdirectory-0 of another cluster.
-Once the query returns successful, creation of the replication topology automatically begins.
+In our first cluster, this would be the hostname of `pingdirectory-1`. but it could also be `pingdirectory-0` of another cluster.
+When the query returns successful, creation of the replication topology automatically begins.

 1. From this point onward, the order in which instances start is less important.

 ### Note on Replication Traffic

-It may not always be clear what truly happens during "replication".
-Though it is partially proprietary, you can think of it like so:
+It might not always be clear what truly happens during "replication".
+Though it is partially proprietary, you can think of it as:

 1. A modify request arrives at one pod.

-1. The corresponding Directory instance, say pingdirectory-0, makes the change locally, and tracks the change in the changelog.
+1. The corresponding Directory instance, say `pingdirectory-0`, makes the change locally and tracks the change in the changelog.

-1. Then it broadcasts the change out to all other instances with the time of change.
+1. The instance broadcasts the change out to all other instances with the time of change.
 This request is added to a message queue of sorts on the other instances and processed in order.

-If you think about this, it starts to make sense why horizontal scaling of directories isn't something to be taken lightly.
+Because of this, horizontal scaling of directories isn't something to be taken lightly.

 ## Reference Modes of Deployment

-There are multiple types of deployments that have been tested because of various infrastructure constraints.
-There will be discussed here.
+There are multiple types of deployments that have been tested because of various infrastructure constraints discussed in this guide.
 The example files in `09-multi-k8s-pingdirectory` show that the biggest key is having a way to provide an accessible hostname to all the other pods.
-In most examples this is done by creating a service name and using `statefulset.kubernetes.io/pod-name` as the selector to isolate one pod.
+In most examples, you do this by creating a service name and using `statefulset.kubernetes.io/pod-name` as the selector to isolate one pod.

 ### Multi-cluster Simulations